AIXTRON 200/4 RF-S Metalorganic Chemical Vapor Deposition (MOCVD) Method

 31 December 2024

-• The AIXTRON 200/4 RF-S is an MOCVD system equipped with a horizontal flow reactor from the Aixtron brand.
+• AIXTRON 200/4 RF-S is an MOCVD system equipped with a horizontal flow reactor from the Aixtron brand.

 • The MOCVD system is based on N and As/P.